HomePolitics and Current AffairsElephant attacks Russian tourist, PETA writes for rehabilitation

 PETA India has written Rajasthan government to to end rides on an elephant Gouri, who attacked Russian tourist and left her with broken legs

-PETA India, an NGO working against the cruelty towards animals, has appealed Rajasthan government to end the rides of an Elephant Gouri, who recently attacked a female Russian tourist and left her with broken legs and ribs.
+PETA India, an NGO working against the cruelty towards animals, has appealed Rajasthan government to end the rides of an Elephant Gouri, who recently attacked a female tourist and left her with broken legs and ribs.

 For last 16 months, PETA India has been appealing to Rajasthan's Department of Archaeology and Museum to end rides on Gouri and to send her to a sanctuary, where she could begin to recover from the mental trauma of a lifetime of beatings and enslavement.
 According to a 2018 Animal Welfare Board of India (AWBI) report, Gouri is kept in Rajasthan illegally, without an ownership certificate.